 ‘Abortion and birth control are two different things.
 Birth control applies to a situation where a child has not taken root as an embryo.
 To prevent such happenings is called birth control.
 But once the child has been rooted in the uterus of the womb it begins to grow – that is called abortion if you abort such a child.
 Islamic attitude on both these things are very clear.
 As far as birth control is concerned, Islam is not against it.
 Provided, the birth control is not for the fear that the family will be left without food if there are more mouths created to eat and share the food, Islam totally rejects it and inhibits birth control for this reason, and only for this reason.
 For other genuine reasons, birth control is not forbidden.

-‘To kill out of fear of being poor means that one should not employ the use of family planning for fear that they will have many children ultimately resulting in the lessening of their provisions.
-In fact, the solution for poor nations is to have many children.
-If there are many children, then they become compelled to travel and migrate outside of the country and much of the wealth which comes in to poor nations from foreign nations stems from there being an increased number of children.
-The second meaning is that at times, the Companions would use family planning, but not for fear of increased progeny, for they knew that it was in Allah’s hands to provide.
-Therefore, if family planning is not employed out of fear of provisions, then there is no harm in it.
+‘To kill out of fear of poverty means that one should not employ the use of family planning out of the fear that by having many children, their resources will be depleted.
+In fact, the solution for poor nations actually is to have many children.
+If there are many children, then they become compelled to travel and migrate to other countries and much of the wealth which comes in to poor nations from foreign countries comes from having more children.
+The second meaning is that sometimes, the companions would use family planning, but not for fear of increased progeny.
+They knew that it was in Allah’s hands to provide.
+Therefore, if family planning is not employed out of fear of loss of wealth, then there is no harm in it.
 In that case, the standard practices can be adopted, however family planning for fear of one’s provisions is indeed forbidden.’
 Not only do immigrants from poorer nations contribute to their families back home, but they also improve the economies of their host countries by expanding the labour pool and helping the economies of richer nations.

 The Holy Prophet’s (sa) Guidance About Birth Control

 In addition to the Holy Qur’an, we can also find guidance on the morality of birth control or abortion from the traditions of the Holy Prophet (sa).
 As far as contraception, or birth control is concerned, we find guidance from the Holy Prophet (sa) in the following narration.
-Hazrat Abu Sa’id Khudri (ra) narrates:
+Hazrat Abu Sa’id Khudrira narrates:

 ‘When the people received handmaids from the spoils obtained after the expedition of Banu Mustaliq and desired to copulate with them whilst avoiding impregnation, they inquired from the Holy Prophet (sa) about coitus interruptus (Azl).
 In response, the Holy Prophet (sa) said, “Even if you do not perform coitus interruptus, it will cause you no harm for Allah has written the names of all who will be born until the Day of Judgement.”’

 The Holy Prophet (sa) did not deem coitus interruptus unlawful, however, he also made it clear to the companions that God Almighty possesses power over all things.
-For this reason, if He so desires to bring life into this world, that child will be born whether coitus interruptus is practiced or not.
+In other words, if God desires to bring life into this world, that child will be born whether coitus interruptus is practised or not.

 ‘The Holy Prophet (sa) has forbidden coitus interruptus without the permission with one’s wife who is a free woman.’